 We currently do not have manufacturing capabilities or experience necessary to produce our product candidates, including R788 for clinical trials.
-We relied on a single third-party contractor to produce R763.
 We also rely on a single manufacturer for R788 product for clinical testing.
 We will rely on manufacturers to deliver materials on a timely basis and to comply with applicable regulatory requirements, including the U.S. Food and Drug Administration's, or FDA's current Good Manufacturing Practices, or GMP.
 These outsourcing efforts with respect to manufacturing preclinical and clinical supplies will result in a dependence on our suppliers to timely manufacture and deliver sufficient quantities of materials produced under GMP conditions to enable us to conduct planned preclinical studies, clinical trials and, if possible, to bring products to market in a timely manner.